- Matt Cacioppo -November 03, 2022

 Claims by lab-grown diamond producers and sellers that a diamond is a diamond no matter its origin seem to suggest that diamonds made in a lab and naturally occurring diamonds are equal in all respects, including market value.

-What consumers who have bought or might buy lab-grown diamonds may not know, is that if they decide to
+What consumers who have bought or might buy lab-grown diamonds may not know, is that if they decide to sell it back into the market, they will likely get nothing in return, as lab-grown diamonds have virtually zero resale value.

 Jewelry designers have a lot to manage when developing their brand, whether newbie or veteran in the business.
 Creating compelling designs and customer engagement demand their full attention for success.